lawanfalalu/UsefulLibrariesForAndroidAppDev/README.md

 5. Realm - Database

 The app also uses a vertical recycler view and a navigation drawer - The basics many apps need with material design guidelines followed.
-There is also the fingerprint authentication added to login.
+There is also a fingerprint authentication added to login.

 This app also uses the Google Vision API to scan barcode.(Just to give some the app some utility.